clarice-m04/rxnrate2/README.md

 plot_solution(sol, ["A", "B", "C"])
 ```

-➡️ This example shows a simple unidirectional chain reaction using a linear rate matrix.
+➡️ This example shows a simple unidirectional chain reaction using a linear rate matrix and saves the plot if just the functions are used.

 ### Nonlinear Example: A + B ⇌ C